Simply put, Codacy is our business, our work, our life. Keeping your data secure is the core of our business.

 We use secure protocols (SSH and HTTPS) for all access points.

-All SSH keys used for project cloning are created and used exclusively on the project that they were created for.
-The keys are used on a ssh-agent created for that access only and, as soon as the project is idle, the key is removed from the file system.
+All SSH keys used for project cloning are created and used exclusively on the project they were created for.
+The keys are used on an ssh-agent created for that access only and, as soon as the project is idle, the key is removed from the file system.